colinaut/action-table/README.md

 ### Action Table Filter Menu

 The menu defaults to a select menu but can be changed to a checkboxes or radio buttons.
 On load this custom element automatically finds all unique values in the cells of the specified column and creates a menu with those options.
 You can also have columns where cells can contain multiple values, by including those options in span tags.
+If the th for the column includes `data-order` attribute it will used this when ordering the options list.

 If you want to filter based on values different from then content then add `dataset-filter` attribute with the filter values to the td.
 This is useful for when you want to simplify the menu; for instance, when a cell that displays date and time but you only want to filter by the date.